The Informed Consent Process

 - if it is required, whether the study qualifies for a waiver of documentation of consent (e.g. verbal consent) or requires a written consent form;

-- if the research qualifies for a waiver of documentation, whether or not it also qualifies for an alteration of HIPAA (e.g. verbal HIPAA authorization); and
+- if the research qualifies for a waiver of documentation or an alteration of consent, whether or not it also qualifies for an alteration of HIPAA (e.g. verbal HIPAA authorization); and

 - if children are subjects, whether or not assent is required and if it is, how it will be documented.